 - 4X Membership Rewards points at U.S. Restaurants

-- 4X Membership Rewards points at U.S. Supermarkets (on up to $25,000 in purchases annually)
+- 4X Membership Rewards points at U.S. Supermarkets (on up to $25,000 in purchases annually, then 1 point per dollar spent)

 - 3X Membership Rewards points on flights booked directly with airlines and amextravel.com